zplayads/PlayableAdsDemo-android/README-EN.md

 # 1 Overview
 ## 1.1 Introduction
-This guide is designed for developers who are going to integrate the ZPLAY Ads SDK into their Android Apps via Android Studio.
+This guide is designed for developers who are going to integrate the ZPLAY Ads SDK into their Android Apps via Android.
 Please contact service@zplayads.com, if you need any assistance in this work.

 ## 1.2 Development Environment
 - OS：WinAll, Linux, Mac